andrei-makeev/CDMAM-4.0-DLMO-research-science-tool/README.md

 ```bash
 python3 plot_pc_vs_nroi.py -f <cv_results_file.txt> -o <output_png_filename>
 ```
-DBT device performance (4-AFC PC score with SEM as error bars) as a function of number of images used in cross-validation will be summarized as shown in the graph below.
+DBT device performance (4-AFC PC score with SEM error bars) as a function of number of images used in cross-validation will be summarized as shown in the graph below.
 <img src="images/results_plot.png" alt="Alt Text" style="width:70%;">